Larry Davis (born 1966): Early and personal life

-An aspiring rapper, Davis was known by peers as musically talented, playing multiple instruments.
+Larry Davis was born in New York City on May 28, 1966.
+An aspiring rapper, he was known by peers as musically talented, playing multiple instruments.
 He was also entrepreneurial, reputedly operating small music studios in the Bronx and Manhattan, while also repairing and modifying motorcycles.
-Davis's peers acknowledge that by midway through adolescence, Davis was dealing drugs, but claim that he ceased once the woman expecting his first child miscarried and then he learned of her crack use, which he blamed for the miscarriage.
-Davis had one child, a daughter Larrima Davis, born in 1986.
+Davis' peers acknowledge that by midway through adolescence, Davis had begun dealing drugs, but claim that he ceased once the woman expecting his first child miscarried and then he learned of her use of crack cocaine, which he blamed for the miscarriage.
+Davis had one child, a daughter named Larrima Davis, born in 1986.